Academy condemns Will Smith's actions, launches review - NewsBreak

 Academy condemns Will Smith's actions, launches review

+After calling a board of governors meeting Monday to discuss the incident, the film academy said that it will review Smith's actions and "will explore further action and consequences in accordance with our bylaws, standards of conduct and California law.”
+The Los Angeles Police Department said Sunday it was aware of the incident but was not pursuing an investigation because the person involved declined to file a police report.

+Pinkett Smith responded Tuesday with a graphic on Instagram that read: “This is a season of healing and I'm here for it."
+She offered no further comment.

-Smith stunned the Dolby Theatre crowd and viewers at home when he took the stage during Rock's remarks after the comedian made a joke about Jada Pinkett Smith, Smith's wife.
-Rock said, "Jada, I love you.
-'G.I.
-Jane 2,' can't wait to see it."
+Smith shocked the Dolby Theatre crowd and viewers at home when he took the stage after Rock, appearing as a presenter, joked: “Jada, I love you.
+‘G.I.
+Jane 2,’ can’t wait to see it.”

 The joke touched a nerve.
 Pinkett Smith, whose head is shaved, has spoken publicly about her alopecia diagnosis.
 Smith strode on stage and slapped Rock across the face.
-Back in his seat, Smith twice shouted for Rock to "get my wife's name out your (expletive) mouth."
-His words echoed clearly throughout the Dolby, though ABC cut the audio for about 15 seconds.
-Within an hour, Smith won best actor.
-During his acceptance speech, Smith apologized to the academy.
+Back in his seat, Smith twice shouted for Rock to “get my wife’s name out your (expletive) mouth.”
+His words echoed clearly throughout the Dolby, though broadcaster ABC cut the audio for about 15 seconds.
+Within an hour, Smith won best actor, receiving a standing ovation.
+During his five-minute acceptance speech, Smith spoke about defending his family.
+He also apologized to the academy.

-After the show Sunday night, the academy posted a statement condemning violence.
-The Los Angeles Police Department said Sunday it was aware of the incident but not pursuing an investigation because the person involved declined to file a police report.
+Rock's joke wasn't part of his routine during the rehearsals leading up to the show, according to two sources close to production who were not authorized to speak publicly.

+But Rock had joked about Pinkett Smith before.
+He hosted the 2016 Oscars, when some were boycotting the ceremony over the #OscarsSoWhite group of nominees, including the Smiths.
+Said Rock then: “Jada boycotting the Oscars is like me boycotting Rihanna’s panties.
+I wasn’t invited.”

 Some academy members, like writer-producer Marshall Herskovitz, called for the academy to take disciplinary action against Smith.